jinxlo/damasco_testing/README.md

             *   The system first checks the `conversation_pauses` table for an explicit, active pause.
 If found, the DM Bot does not reply.
             *   If not explicitly paused, it then checks the recent conversation history for *implicit* human takeover.
 This means looking for the last message not sent by the customer, the DM Bot, or an identified Comment Bot message (using proxy ID and tag if applicable).
 If such a message is from any other agent ID (a dedicated human agent, or the proxy ID used by a human without the tag), the DM Bot will not reply.
             *   If no explicit pause and no implicit human takeover is detected, the NamDamasco DM Bot proceeds to process the customer's message using the configured LLM.
+            *   **(Note: If the customer replies "Sí" to a WhatsApp order confirmation template, the webhook logic in `api/routes.py` should ideally identify this specific context and route the WhatsApp conversation to the Sales department, potentially pausing further bot replies in that specific WhatsApp thread too.)**
     6.  **Other Senders:** Any other unclassified sender is treated as potential human intervention, and the bot is paused for that conversation as a safety measure.

 ## 🚀 Key Features